berlinplan/berlinplan.github.io/readme.md

 > Dating apps facilitate access for the top 5% of men to 95% of women, leading to an increase in sexual activity and a rise in open relationships.(56,62,149)
 > Polygamous scenarios often result in the phenomenon of polygyny, where males show renewed sexual interest upon encountering new females , unlike females who are unaffected by the Coolidge effect.
 (146)
 > Studies have indicated that men exhibit a higher preference for variety in short-term partners as compared to women.
 A Tinder-style experiment also found that men selected more potential sex partners than women.(151,152)

-#### women favor polygynous societies?

->The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
-Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.(147)

 #### How does polygyny affect men, women, and children in society?